lawrencewoodman/techtinkering.com/content/misc/terms.md

   <dd>This document in its entirety, to which you must agree in order to use this website.</dd>

   <dt>TechTinkering</dt>
-  <dd>This website centred around the techtinkering.com domain, and administered by <a href="http://vlifesystems.com" target="new_page">vLife Systems Ltd</a>.</dd>
+  <dd>This website centred around the techtinkering.com domain.</dd>

   <dt>Website</dt>
-  <dd>A collection of pages which you reach and access through a web browser or similar technology and is generally centred around one domain, such as techtinkering.com.</dd>
+  <dd>A collection of pages which you reach and access through a web browser or similar technology and is generally centred around one domain, such as <a href="https://techtinkering.com">techtinkering.com</a>.</dd>
 </dl>

 ## Terms of use